Castleblayney: Hope family and after

 Between 1919 and 1921, during the Irish War of Independence, the Castle was used as a barracks by the British Army.
 For some time afterwards it functioned as a hospital, and from 1943 to 1974 it was occupied by Franciscan nuns who also managed an adjacent guesthouse.
 In the 1980s Monaghan County Council purchased both Hope Castle and its surrounding demesne or park.
 It then proceeded in the 1980s to demolish the large Italianate Victorian extension to the castle.
 The council also allowed the remaining Woodgate interiors to be ripped out at this time.
 In October 2010 the castle was burnt down in an arson attack.

+Town bombing

-On 7 March 1976, a bomb exploded in the town's main street, outside the Three Star Inn pub, killing one and injuring 17 others.
-The attack was one of several cross-border attacks linked to the Glenanne gang during the worst sectarian violence of The Troubles.
+On 7 March 1976, a bomb exploded outside the Three Star Inn pub on the town's main street.
+A bicycle mechanic, Patrick Mone, was killed and 17 others were injured.
+The attack was one of several cross-border attacks linked to the Glenanne gang the worst sectarian violence of The Troubles.